Mihara/kbd-indicator.el/README.md

 I don't currently have a clue how to handle more than one non-English language correctly, nor did I extensively test it in any way.

-This package currently relies on the Ubuntu-specific keyboard-indicator API.
-If anyone can advise how to make it more general-purpose, pull requests are welcome.
+This package was never tested on a Linux other than Ubuntu, but it may in fact work with other distributions using Gnome Shell.

 ## In Russian